BlinkTagInc/gtfs-to-html/README.md

 [![NPM](https://nodei.co/npm/gtfs-to-html.png?downloads=true)](https://nodei.co/npm/gtfs-to-html/)

-`gtfs-to-html` creates human-readable, user-friendly transit timetables in HTML format directly from [GTFS transit data](https://developers.google.com/transit/gtfs/).
+`gtfs-to-html` creates human-readable, user-friendly transit timetables in HTML and PDF format directly from [GTFS transit data](https://developers.google.com/transit/gtfs/).
 Most transit agencies have schedule data in GTFS format but need to show each route's schedule to users on a website.
 This project automates the process of creating nicely formatted HTML timetables for inclusion on a transit agency website.
 This makes it easy to keep timetables up to date and accurate when schedule changes happen and reduces the likelihood of errors.

 ### Configurable and customizable
 `gtfs-to-html` has many options that configure how timetables are presented.
 It also allows using a completely custom template which makes it easy to build chunks of HTML that will fit perfectly into any website using any HTML structure and classes that you'd like.
+Or, create printable PDF versions of timetables using the `outputFormat` config option.

 ### Accessibility for all
 `gtfs-to-html` properly formats timetables to ensure they are screen-reader accessible and WCAG 2.0 compliant.